-Two data cables in the Baltic Sea have broken or been damaged in a short time.
+Two data cables in the Baltic Sea have failed or been damaged in a short time.
 This concerns a cable between Finland and Germany and one between Sweden and Lithuania.
 Several countries suspect sabotage and have initiated investigations.

 Passed the cables